-If the investigation finds an instance of bullying behavior has occurred, it will result in prompt and appropriate disciplinary action, up to and including expulsion for students, discharge for employees, exclusion for parents, guests, volunteers, and contractors, and removal from any official position and/or a request to resign for Board members.
+If the investigator finds an instance of bullying behavior has occurred, prompt and appropriate action or responses shall be taken to address the behavior wherever it occurs including, as appropriate, disciplinary action, up to and including expulsion for students, discharge for employees, exclusion for parents, guests, volunteers, and contractors, and removal from any official position and/or a request to resign for Board members.
+Bullying acts shall be reported to law enforcement officials immediately upon determining that a report to law enforcement is necessary.

-The complainant shall be notified of the findings of the investigation and as appropriate, any remedial action that has been taken to the extent disclosure is permitted by law.
+The parents of the targeted student and the reported bully shall be notified of the alleged bullying incident at the beginning of the investigation, the findings of the investigation at the conclusion of the investigation, and, as appropriate, any remedial action that has been or will be taken to the extent disclosure is permitted by law.
+In addition to discipline, remedial action may include support services for the targeted student and bullying education for the bully, among other actions.

-Retaliation against any person who reports, is thought to have reported, files a complaint, or otherwise participates in an investigation or inquiry concerning allegations of bullying is prohibited and will not be tolerated.
+Retaliation against any person who reports is thought to have reported, files a complaint, or otherwise participates in an investigation or inquiry concerning allegations of bullying is prohibited and will not be tolerated.
 Such retaliation shall be considered a serious violation of Board policy and independent of whether a complaint is substantiated.
 Suspected retaliation should be reported in the same manner as bullying.
 Making intentionally false reports about bullying for the purpose of getting someone in trouble is similarly prohibited and will not be tolerated.
-Retaliation and intentionally false reports may result in disciplinary action as indicated above.
+Retaliation and making intentionally false reports may result in disciplinary action as indicated above.